jerwintuchi/jerwintuchi/README.md

 - C++
 - Java
 - Python
-- little bit of assembly
-- bash scripting(Linux/Windows)
+- bash scripting(Windows)
-- HTML+CSS+PHP(XAMP)
+- HTML+CSS+PHP
 - MySQL
 ### Fun Facts
 - I love dogs 🐕
-- right now I am pursuing Data Science and building side-projects using streamlit for fun
+- right now I am pursuing Data Science and building side-projects for fun
 <!---
 jerwintuchi/jerwintuchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.